 Our mission at Coastal Debt Resolve is to support business owners as they review and evaluate their financial options within this environment.
 In this article, we explore why this market operates differently and what it may mean for your business.

-Because the transaction is classified as a commercial sale of assets, it typically falls outside the scope of certain state usury laws that apply to traditional lending products.
+As a result, certain lending and usury laws may apply differently to MCA transactions.
 For a more detailed discussion of how these structures differ, you can review our guide to MCAs versus business loans.

 Because MCAs usually are not structured as loans and are only given to businesses, they may not be overseen by federal consumer protection agencies in the same way as products like personal credit cards or mortgages.
 In many cases, the evaluation of contract terms is left largely to the business owner.